mightymos/OnbrightFlasher/readme.md

 However, this would require soldering a wire to the reset pad.
 The original Sonoff black case with EFM8BB1 allowed microcontroller reset by a long pulse on an C2D pin but that is not available here.
 Therefore it is ultimately probably easiest to just use an external flasher.

+## Special Thanks
+Special thanks to @matlab22 for writing the flasher python script.
+This script allowed flashing of large hex firmware automatically.
+This not only allowed firmware development to proceed but made end user flashing much easier.